CoyoteProd/Leapfrog-Creatr-HS/README.md

  - Acceleration and Feedrate diminued to have correct Print.
  - Linear Advance activated with Coef : 1.00

-WARNING ! 	this release seems to break communication with the display.
-(Olimex A20)
+WARNING ! 	this release seems to break communication with the display (Olimex A20).
 Probably because by defaut Creatr use Checksumed Protocol.

 Future update :
  - Add BLTouch